JortBox/Halo-FDCA/README.md

 The `processing` class in `markov_chain_monte_carlo.py` takes a halo object as input and processes the MCMC results by generating figures, statistical analysis and final flux density and parameter estimations. these results are found in the log files: `./Code/.log/`.

 ### Input
-The input required to successfully run the algorithm is a standardised astronomical FITS file containing a data image with acompanying header that must include keys standard for radio astronomy (e.g. Observing frequency, sythesised beam information and pixel/sky scale).
-An optional extra file that can be used as input is a DS9 region file (.reg format) where image subsets can be masked. these regions will be ignored during flux density estimation.
-Objects and their files can be injected into the puipeline using the 'database.dat' file in /Data/.
-To run an object, a line in database.dat should look like this:

-`cluster_name,/path/to/fits/file.fits,/path/to/region/file.reg`

-An arbitraty amound of clusters can be put in this file.

-Currently, cluster characteristics such as location, redshift and M500 mass (R500 radius if availible) can be retrieved from catalogues on VIZIER.
-This automatic retrieval of cluster information is availible for MCXC, PSZ2, Abell and WHL clusters.
-A catalogue search is not always succesful, it is adviced to give the essential cluster information, redshift and sky location, as input.

-### Detailed pipeline description

-## Example (Abell 2744)
-We will now show an exapmle to showcase the code using Abell 2744.
-See:https://ui.adsabs.harvard.edu/abs/2017ApJ...845...81P  by C.J.J Pearce, (2017) for more information on the cluster.
-### Input
 The code requires very specific input to be able to work properly.

 - .FITS file:<br>
-This includes a FITS image with a clean preferably point source subtracted radio image of a galaxy cluster containing diffuse emission.
+This includes a FITS image with a clean, preferably point source subtracted radio image of a galaxy cluster containing diffuse emission.

 - .reg file:<br>
 A DS9 region file with ragions drawn around contamination in the image, saved in physical coordinates.
 The schape of the region can be of any kind.
 A region file is not mandatory to be able to run the code.

+Currently, cluster characteristics such as location, redshift and M500 mass (R500 radius if availible) can be retrieved from catalogues on VIZIER.
+This automatic retrieval of cluster information is availible for MCXC, PSZ2, Abell and WHL clusters.
+A catalogue search is not always succesful, it is adviced to give the essential cluster information, redshift and sky location, as input.

 ### Settings
 Halo-FDCA is very flexible and has many settings that can be easily set by the user within the terminal using `argparse`.
 All possible settings and their use can be retrieved by entering `python3 HaloFitting.py -h` in the terminal.
 The help page will look like this: